devzl/Horse-Racing-PRG/README.md

+# DO NOT NOT INTERACT WITH THIS CODEBASE

+This codebase was made by recruiter scammers. and this is a fork to keep a copy of it.
+The server side will try to steal your data if you run the app.

 # MUNITY Ecosystem

 Welcome to the vibrant Munity game ecosystem, where three distinct titles intertwine seamlessly, powered by the $MUNITY token and fueled by your choices!
 Get ready to explore the interconnected worlds of Stutengarden, MetaHorse Unity, and M-Deeds, each offering unique gameplay and contributing to a rich, shared experience.